Disease Guide ·FIV ·2026

 0Can FIV cats live normal lives?

-Yes — many FIV-positive cats live long, healthy, and comfortable lives.
-Some cats carry the virus for years without developing any health problems.
-The key is keeping them indoors, reducing stress, feeding a high-quality diet, and getting regular veterinary checkups.
-With attentive care, FIV cats can have the same quality of life as FIV-negative cats for many years.
+Yes - many FIV-positive cats live long, comfortable lives.
+Some carry the virus for years without problems.
+Keep them indoors, reduce stress, feed quality diet, schedule regular checkups.
+With attentive care, quality of life matches FIV-negative cats.

 1How much does it cost to care for an FIV-positive cat?